-Phone: (212) 678-3795

 Fax: (212) 678-3428

 Email: tesolal@tc.edu

-The Applied Linguistics (AL) and Teaching English to Speakers of Other Languages (TESOL) Program provides students with a solid foundation in language so that pedagogical and research questions related to language, language use, second language pedagogy, second language acquisition, second language assessment, and TESOL PK-12 education may be formulated, examined, and resolved.
-More specifically, the AL and TESOL Program helps students develop strategies, grounded in theory, research, and practice, to teach second and foreign languages, develop curricula, and assess language performance in a wide variety of national and international contexts.
-Below are detailed descriptions of the degree offerings in the AL and TESOL Program.
+The Applied Linguistics (AL) and Teaching English to Speakers of Other Languages (TESOL) Program provides students with a solid foundation in language so that pedagogical and research questions related to language, language use, second language pedagogy, second language acquisition, second language assessment, and TESOL adult and PK-12 education may be formulated, examined, and resolved.
+More specifically, the AL and TESOL Program helps students develop strategies, grounded in theory, research, and practice, to teach second and foreign languages; develop curricula; and assess language performance in a wide variety of national and international contexts.
+Areas include: